 Applicants must complete the application online.

 Selection of the Recipient

-The recipient of a bursary award will be selected by the Lucille Harness Memorial Fund Advisory Committee on the basis of the above qualifications.
+The recipient of a bursary award will be selected by the Lucille Harkness Memorial Fund Advisory Committee on the basis of the above qualifications.

 Applications must be received no later than June 15 of each calendar year.